What is Fatty Liver?

 - Liver biopsy – A tissue sample is taken and examined under a microscope to determine the progression of liver disease.
 As this procedure is more invasive than other tests, it is usually used when the liver disease is advanced.

-Prior to these tests, your doctor will also conduct a physical exam and a detailed personal and family medical history.
+Prior to these tests, your doctor will also conduct a physical exam and ask you about your personal and family medical history in detail.
 Do inform your doctor if you have been experiencing fatigue or loss of appetite.

 Liver damage can be controlled or reversed in some cases.
 Vitamin E and thiazolidinediones could be prescribed to treat non-alcoholic fatty liver disease in the short term.
 As some drugs might cause NAFLD, your doctor may advise you to stop taking those medicines.